Blog icon

 The Barmah-Millewa Forest.
 Australia’s largest red gum forest pictured in flood.
 Image by Gavin Rees.

-1. Assess the ecological vulnerability of study sites to climate change
+1. Assess the ecological vulnerability of study sites to climate change,

-The workshops will:
+The workshops focused on:

-• build consensus on climate impacts.
+• Building consensus on expected climate impacts.

 The results